Monobia quadridens

-Monobia quadridens, also known as the four-toothed mason wasp, is a species of solitary potter wasp found in North America.
+Monobia quadridens, also known as the four-toothed mason wasp, is a species of solitary potter wasp (subfamily Eumeninae) found in North America.
 It grows to a wingspan of 18 mm, and feeds on small caterpillars and pollen.
-There are two generations per year, with one generation overwintering as pupae.
+Two generations occur per year, with one generation overwintering as pupae.

 Description

 The abdomen of M. quadridens is entirely black, except for a broad ivory-coloured band on the first tergite.
 The wingspan is typically 11.0–14.5 mm for males, and 14–18 mm for females.
 It closely resembles Euodynerus bidens in size and colouration.